HelmOar/ORM-E-commerce-Back-End/README.md

 ## Usage
 - Create database by running the schema.sql file.
 - Quit mySQL and run "npm run seed" to seed database with the test data.
-Then run "npm start" or "nodemon"to start the server and sync the Sequelize models to the MySQL database.
+Then run "node server.js" or "nodemon server.js" to start the server and sync the Sequelize models to the MySQL database.
 - You will now have a test database.
 - Use Insomnia to test at port localhost:3001 You will be able to test the following API endpoints - GET, POST, DELETE and PUT routes for the categories, products and tags.
 You will now be able to view, create, update and delete your data.